-Arsenal will discover the identity of their next Champions League opponents when the draw for the first knockout round takes place at UEFA headquarters in Nyon, Switzerland at 11am (UK time) on Friday.
+Arsenal will discover their next Champions League opponents when the draw for the knockout stage is made in Nyon, Switzerland on Monday.